haskell-works/blog/drafts/2018-07-26-draft-post.md

 ```

 The second function `rank1` is the **rank** operation which tells us the population count of
-the prefix of our substring of the given length `n`.
+the length `n` prefix of our bit-string.

 Here are some example **rank** queries: